-Others speculated it got its name because it was noticed in places where Native Americans lived, or because Indians first described it to Europeans, or because it's the time of year when Indians typically hunt.
+Others speculated it got its name because people noticed the warm weather in places where Native Americans lived.
+Or, they thought, because Indians first described it to Europeans, or because it's the time of year when Indians typically hunt.

 “For perhaps a week in early November, New England seems most New England," he wrote.